-Day 1-2: Saigon Meals: D
+Day 1-2: Saigon

-Our representative will meet you in the Arrivals Hall at Ho Chi Minh City Airport ahead of the 45-minute transfer to the hotel.
+Our representative will meet all today's arrivals in the Arrivals Hall at Ho Chi Minh City Airport ahead of the 45-minute transfer to the hotel.

 Check into your room, or store luggage if arriving earlier than the check-in time.
 This evening, meet your group for dinner and a welcome briefing with your Vietnamese Local Guide or National Escort.